Flame in the Streets

-Flame in the Streets is a 1961 film directed by Roy Ward Baker and based on the 1958 play Hot Summer Night by Ted Willis.
-It opened at the Odeon Leicester Square in London's West End on 22 June 1961.
+Flame in the Streets is a 1961 British film directed by Roy Ward Baker and starring John Mills and Sylvia Syms.
+The screenplay was by Ted Willis based on his 1958 play Hot Summer Night and was novelised by John Burke for Four Square Books.
+The film was made in CinemaScope.

 The film depicts an interracial romance in post-war Britain, and a street brawl taking place during Guy Fawkes Night (5 November).
-The film was made in CinemaScope.

 Synopsis

-Racial tensions manifest themselves at home, work and on the streets during Bonfire Night, with prejudice and violence directed against the burgeoning West Indian community of post-war Britain.
-Trade union leader Jacko Palmer fights for the rights of a black worker but struggles with the news that his own daughter, Kathie, is planning to marry a West Indian, much against his own logic and the hysterical prejudice of his wife Nell.
+Racial tensions manifest themselves at home, work and on the streets during Bonfire Night, with racism and violence directed against the burgeoning West Indian community of post-war Britain.
+Trade union leader Jacko Palmer fights for the rights of a Black worker but struggles with the news that his own daughter, Kathie, is planning to marry a West Indian, much against his own logic and the hysterical racism of his wife Nell.